joemmooney/ginkgo-technical-assessment/README.txt

-Application to Search for portions encoded by DNA sequences in a Small Protein Database
+Application to Search for Portions Encoded by DNA Sequences in a Small Protein Database

 Run online at 'https://search-proteins-for-dna.herokuapp.com'.